liel109/MoviesAppFinalProject/README.md

-# My Favorite Movie App
+# My Movies App

-Welcome to the "My Favorite Movie" Android application repository!
+Welcome to the "My Movies" Android application repository!
 This native Android app allows you to search among a database of movies, save your favorite movies, and store information about them, including length, rating, and plot summary.
 The app is designed to run on Android devices and is written in Kotlin using Android Studio.

 ## Features